garrandall/popular-music-data/tracks/when-you-lie-next-to-me-kellie-coffey.md

 When you lie next to me
 Breathing the air I breathe
-We don't have to speak, an' just be
+We don't have to speak, and just be
 Our love's a precious thing
 Don't want to waste a day
 Or one more minute without you in it